 Chapter 688: The Sharingan somehow becomes even more ridiculously powerful, as Obito uses it to contact Kakashi from beyond the grave, and just gives him a pair of fully matured Sharingan eyes.
 This makes absolutely no sense, as the Sharingan is a bloodline, and should not be transferable by something like whatever this is.

 Kaguya is in absolute hell power-wise.
-She's basically a Physical God who Naruto and Sasuke are supposed to have next to no chance against, if that, but they still toss her around including ripping her arm off as if she were any other opponent, making it really difficult to take her seriously as an enemy.
+She's basically a Physical God who Naruto and Sasuke are supposed to have next to no chance against, if that, but they still toss her around as if she were any other opponent, including tearing one of her arms off, making it really difficult to take her seriously as an enemy.
 It doesn't help that she's essentially taking orders from Black Zetsu the entire time.

 I'm no expert on reincarnation, but...if Madara and Hashirama are reincarnations of Asura and Indra, and Naruto and Sasuke also are...How do Madara and Hashirama come back from the dead?
 Isn't the idea of reincarnation that the soul passes on to a new life, thus leaving the realm of the dead?
 And does the soul not have to be in an accessible location for Edo Tensei to work (I.E. not in the God of Death's stomach), something I imagine in someone else's body would count as, or at least present a problem?
 And even if there was some sort of soul time share program regarding reincarnations built in to the Edo Tensei, one would think that it would have come up at some point.